 On the one hand, it helps.
 We have experience in how to handle electric cars and electric batteries.
 We have a specific system for training our people.
 However, frankly there are significant differences between plug-in hybrids and full electric vehicles.
 If you look at the plug-in hybrid battery pack of the 3-series we produce here, it’s about 100-120kg.
 An 80 KWh battery pack is about 500 or 600kg.
 That is a different type of weight, which frankly was one of the big challenges in Plant Munich, where the buildings date back to the 1930s or 1940s.
 The carriers in assembly were not designed to carry that load.
-Before I came to Mexico, I was head of assembly in Mexico and that was one of the huge challenges to change all those carriers within six weeks to a fully automated battery installation system able carry up to 3 tonnes.
+Before I came to Mexico, I was head of assembly in Munich and that was one of the huge challenges to change all those carriers within six weeks to a fully automated battery installation system able carry up to 3 tonnes.
 That is much easier here because we can carry 3.2 tonnes.

 How complex would it be to integrate production of vehicles built on the EV-dedicated Neue Klasse platform in San Luis Potosi, which will be produced in Munich and BMW’s upcoming plant in Hungary?